cgtian/cgtian.github.io/invocation.md

 <br/>
 The wood crackles
 sending a wave into the darkness
-only to have it wither in the flatlands
+only to have it fizzle
+             out in the barrens
 and never reach the mountains that lie beyond.

 There are ghosts in those mountains.